-Proposal 2: Non-Binding Advisory Vote on the Frequency of Future Non-Binding Advisory Votes on Named Executive Officer Compensation.
-The frequency option that receives the highest number of votes cast will be considered to be the frequency that has been selected by stockholders on a non-binding, advisory basis.
-Abstentions will have no effect on the outcome of Proposal 2.
+Proposal 2: Non-Binding Advisory Vote on Named Executive Officer Compensation.
+The affirmative vote of a majority of the votes cast is required to approve, by a non-binding advisory vote, the compensation of the Company's named executive officers during fiscal year 2023.
+Abstentions will not count either "for" or "against" the non-binding vote and will have no effect on the outcome of Proposal 2.

 Proposal 3: Ratification of Deloitte.
-The affirmative vote of a majority of the votes cast is required to ratify the selection of Deloitte as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2023.
+The affirmative vote of a majority of the votes cast is required to ratify the selection of Deloitte as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2024.
 Abstentions will not count either "for" or "against" the ratification and will have no effect on the outcome of Proposal 3.